potluck-club/git-cookin/README.md

   * everything will be kept within TeX where possible
   * functionality not available within TeX will be built into the bakefile using UNIX utilities
   * compilation of individual recipes or collections of recipes should be handled through the bakefile
-  * the bakefile should be straightforward to use, with a clear and well-broken-down README (possibly within this README)
+  * the bakefile should be straightforward to use, with a clear and well-broken-down readme (possibly within this readme)
-  * Keep It Simple, Stupid: for additional the requested feature is actually within scope of this project
+  * Keep It Simple, Stupid: if additional functionality is required, reconsider project scope the requested feature is actually within scope of this project
 * must have full list of dependencies to build recipes on their own
   * dependencies will be clearly listed for all relevant OSs